Box Elder Bug

 Should I remove box elder trees to eliminate the bugs?

-Removing trees reduces populations but won't eliminate bugs completely—they can fly from trees blocks away.
-Exclusion (sealing entry points) and perimeter treatment are more practical solutions.
+Removing trees reduces populations but won't wipe out bugs completely.
+They can fly from trees blocks away.
+Sealing entry points and a fall perimeter treatment are more practical fixes.

 Similar Pests